gershnik/wsdd-native/README.md

 * Git
 * C++20 capable compiler.
 Minimal compilers known to work are GCC 10.2, Clang 13 and Xcode 13.
 * CMake 3.25 or greater.
 If your distribution CMake is older than that you can download a newer version from https://cmake.org/download/
+* `patch` tool.
+Most operating system distributions have it available by default by some minimalistic ones might not.
 * Optional: On Linux if you wish to enable `systemd` integration make sure you have `libsystemd` library and headers installed on your system.
 On APT systems use:
   ```bash
   sudo apt install libsystemd-dev